rseng/jobs-updater/README.md

 If test is true, deploy will always be set to false.

-### Deploy to Twitter
+### Deploy to BlueSky

-To deploy to Twitter (in addiction to slack) you are required to set `deploy_twitter` to true, and also define all the needed environment variables in your repository secrets.
+To deploy to BlueSky, you should set `bluesky_deploy` to true, and also define all the needed environment variables in your repository secrets.

 ```yaml
 ...